kiharalab/CryoREAD/README.md

 ### Google Colab: https://bit.ly/CryoREAD
 <details>

    Step-by-step instructions are available.
+Limited by redistribution constraints of Coot and Phenix, the structure here is not refined and may include atom clashes.
+If you want better structure, please use our [server](https://em.kiharalab.org/algorithm/CryoREAD) or Github.
 For free user, colab has 4-hour running time limit and may not work for large structure(>=1000 nucleotides).

 </details>

 ### Local installation with source code at Github